-- provisions of the Labor Standards Law and regularly allocates labor retirement reserves and saved them in Taiwan bank.
+- 1. Employee Welfare Measures: The Company sets up an employee welfare committee and provides employee benefits such as travel, birthday gifts, wedding and funeral benefits and child care allowance. - 2.
+Retirement System and Its Implementation Status: The Company is in accordance with the provisions of the Labor Standards Law and regularly allocates labor retirement reserves and saved them in Taiwan bank.
 With the new retirement system officially launched on July 1 of 2005, under the Labor Pensions Ordinance, the Company shall not withdraw less than 6% of the monthly wage of the workers to the labor pension account if they choose the new system. - 3.
 The situation of the agreement between employers and employees and the measures for the protection of the rights and interests of employees: The provisions of the Company are in accordance with the Labor Standards Law as a guideline.
 So far, such relationships work well. - 4.
 Employee training and their training status: The Company is in accordance with the needs of various functions to arrange professional on-job training courses for employees to develop diverse professional ability and capable talents.
-In 2022, the total number of hours of education and training for employees was 680 hours, of which the cost of external training was NTD\$330 thousand.
+In 2023, the total number of hours of education and training for employees was 974 hours, of which the cost of external training was NTD\$85 thousand.
 The education and training courses included the upgrading of professional ability, quality standards, labor health and safety as well as related laws and regulations of various departments. - 5.5.2 In the last two years and as of the publication date of the public statement, the Company's losses suffered as a result of labor disputes (including labor inspection results in violation of the Labor Standards Law) shall include the date of disposition, the assigned number of the disposition, the violation of the provisions of the regulations, the contents of the violation of the regulations, and the contents of the disciplinary action.
 The Company shall disclose the estimated amount and response measures that may occur in the present and future if it is not possible to reasonably estimate the facts: None.

-5.6.Cybersecurity Management
+5.6.
+Cybersecurity Management

-- 5.6.1.Describe the cybersecurity risk management framework, cybersecurity policies, comprehensive management plan and investments in resources for cybersecurity management - 1.Cybersecurity risk management framework At present, the information section of the management department is the authority and responsibility unit of the company's cybersecurity, with one information supervisor and two professional information engineers responsible for formulating policies, planning measures, and implementing relevant operations.
+- 5.6.1.
+Describe the cybersecurity risk management framework, cybersecurity policies, comprehensive management plan and investments in resources for cybersecurity management - 1.
+Cybersecurity risk management framework authority and responsibility unit of the company's cybersecurity, with one information supervisor and two professional information engineers responsible for formulating policies, planning measures, and implementing relevant operations.
 The internal audit department of the company is the audit unit of the cybersecurity system, and regularly audits the security every year; if any deficiencies are found, the audited unit will be required to propose relevant improvement plans, and the improvement results will be regularly tracked to reduce internal cybersecurity risks.